pcraciunoiu/embrangler_pelican/content/posts/2015-02-08-another-goal-for-the-year.md

 And finally:

-> Anyone can continue to feel good if they _alerady_ feel good, or if they're "on a roll"; it doesn't take much to accomplish this.
+> Anyone can continue to feel good if they _already_ feel good, or if they're "on a roll"; it doesn't take much to accomplish this.
 But the real key in life is to be able to make yourself feel good when you don't feel good, or when you don't even _want_ to feel good.